CenturyBoys/my-mimic/README.md

 ```

-Mr Mime is a function decorator for cache/memoization.
+My Mimic is a function decorator for cache/memoization.
 They use the args and kwargs to create a hash to storage the function call result after the first call all function invoke will use already storage result.

 ### Configuration

-Mime allowed you to use the default config or create a self one.
+Using `mr.Mime` from Mimic allowed you to use the default config or create a self one.
 By default, an in-memory state are used you can implement your own state resolver using the interface IState.

 Below you can see the interface contract
 ```python